sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

         UPDATE orders SET quantity = 5 WHERE order_id = 101;
         DELETE FROM orders WHERE order_id = 101;

-   Performs INSERT, UPDATE, or DELETE operations on the orders table.
+   ..
+Note:: It Performs "INSERT, UPDATE, or DELETE" operations on the orders table.

 #.
 DDL (Data Definition Language)